apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Putin's masterful spy op leaves Scholz in the cold**
+**Renck: Russell Wilson went from “Let’s Ride” to “Last Ride” with Broncos, revealing dangers of desperation**

-You can read more about it [here](https://www.politico.eu/article/vladimir-putin-olaf-scholz-russia-germany-taurus-missile-ukraine-war/).
+You can read more about it [here](https://www.denverpost.com/2024/03/04/russell-wilson-broncos-lets-ride-desperation-dangers/).

 ## Requirements
 - Python 3.8